Currently in Process:

 Friday, January 4th at 9pm

-Saturday, January 5th at 7pm (followed by party)
+Saturday, January 5th at 7pm (followed by toast)

 Sunday, January 6th at 2pm (followed by talk)